SilasMarvin/wasmind/actors/execute_bash/README.md

 # Execute Bash Tool Actor

-*Example tool actor providing command-line execution capabilities for the Hive library*
+*Example tool actor providing command-line execution capabilities for the Wasmind library*

 This tool actor provides AI agents with the ability to execute bash commands in a controlled, stateless environment.
 Each command runs in a fresh bash shell with support for all standard shell features including pipes, redirections, and command chaining.